- To keep your PC constantly running on normal terms, checking RAM on Windows 11 is always a good idea.

 There might be some of you that are wondering what are the normal terms for RAM usage on the newest operating system.

 According to Microsoft, to keep Windows 11 running in proper conditions, you’ll need a minimum of 4 GB.
 But please have more than that.

 Your OS holds some of the memory in reserve right off the top, even if there is no need for it currently.
 It does this in anticipation of being used.
 This reserve can be anywhere from 1.8 to 2.4 GBs of RAM.

 If your PC has a high memory usage error, it may freeze while running a program, popping up specific error messages.

 If your computer runs low on RAM, it uses a part of the storage drive called the page file.
 Now you have a complete guide that supports you in checking RAM on Windows 11 using some simple methods.

-As mentioned before, games might not work after adding RAM, but they are not the only affected pieces.
+Games might not work after adding RAM, but they are not the only affected pieces.
 It seems like editing programs are also getting not enough RAM-related errors, and Photoshop is just one of those apps.